AdamRJensen/adamrjensen.github.io/posts/gsoc_project_intro.md

 - [CAMS radiation](http://www.soda-pro.com/web-services/radiation/cams-radiation-service/info)
 - [Climate One Building](http://climate.onebuilding.org/)

 Each of the above datasets have their own streths, and differs by geographical coverage, time resoultion, and accuracy.
+But I'll cover this in more detail in a later blog post.

 ```{note}
 You can already check out some of the existing pvlib functions for retrieving data.
 For example, satellite derived solar irradiance and clear-sky data from [CAMS](https://pvlib-python.readthedocs.io/en/latest/generated/pvlib.iotools.get_cams.html) and ground measurements from the [Solar Radiation Monitoring Laboratory (SRML) monitoring stations](https://pvlib-python.readthedocs.io/en/stable/generated/pvlib.iotools.read_srml_month_from_solardat.html#pvlib.iotools.read_srml_month_from_solardat).